-By the end of their penultimate semester in the program, students must assemble a Portfolio Evaluation Committee consisting of three professors (one will be designated the "chair.")
+By the end of their penultimate semester in the program, students must assemble a Portfolio Evaluation Committee consisting of three professors (one from the student's thematic track will be designated the "chair.")
+The student should choose the other two committee members in consultation with the committee chair.
 The Appointment of the Portfolio Evaluation Committee Form (generated electronically within the History Department) shall be due to the Director of Graduate Studies in History by April 30 (for those students preparing to submit a portfolio that fall), and by November 30 (for those students preparing to submit a portfolio in the spring).